grammarly/tape-enzyme/doc/wrapper.md

 * `parent`
 * `parents`

-The result of them will be a new `test wrapper`.
+The result will be a new `test wrapper`.

 Example: